 Learn something new every day More Info... by email

 Academic mentors serve as role models for students engaged in the learning process.
-While tutoring is often included in the function of an academic mentor, the responsibilities go far beyond simple instruction outside the classroom.
-An academic mentor will provide a positive example in attitude, serve as a counselor and confidant to the student, and ensure the student takes advantage of all resources that are available to help with the learning process.
+While tutoring is often included in his or her function, the responsibilities go far beyond simple instruction outside the classroom.
+A mentor of this type will provide a positive example in attitude, serve as a counselor and confidant to the student, and ensure the student takes advantage of all resources that are available to help with the learning process.

 An academic mentor may be assigned to a student by an institution or sought out by the student who senses he or she needs support in order to successfully pursue a course of study.
 At the heart of the process of effective mentoring is the relationship with the student.
 This involves assessing the current level of knowledge held by the student, as well as evaluating study habits and identifying any impediments to the learning process that may be present.